lpoulain/Crypto_Workshops/lab2/README.md

 Implement the three types of algorithms to pass this lab:

-1. Encrypt all 10,000 PIN possibilities and store the (ciphertext -> plaintext) results in a dictionary.
+1. Use the [PyCrypto library](https://www.dlitz.net/software/pycrypto/api/current/) to encrypt all 10,000 PIN possibilities and store the (ciphertext -> plaintext) results in a dictionary.
 You can then quickly decrypt each user's PIN by performing a dictionary lookup.
 This is the fastest method when you have several users.
 2. Brute-force each record independantly.
 This is slower but works even if the encrypted data is salted(*) - as long as you know how the salt is applied
 3. Brute-force the first record, determine the value for pin_plain and then copy the pin_cipher and pin_plain to all the other records.
 Some might consider this as cheating, but this method might work in some circumstances.